jfluke1414/jfluke1414.github.io/_docs/github/Updates were rejected because the remote contains work that you do.md

 ---

 ### Error)
-error: failed to push some refs to 'https://github.com/jfluke1414/Ar_etcs_python.git'
+error: failed to push some refs to 'https: //github.com/jfluke1414/Ar_etcs_python.git'
 hint: Updates were rejected because the remote contains work that you do

 ### solution)